 - Pulse all ingredients until crumbly.
 You should have about 2 1/2 cups, and any un-used crumb topping can be frozen for another use.

 - Scoop a heaping tablespoon into each apple - which is easier to do with the apple in your hand and the spoon of topping in the other.
 About 1/4 cup of filling into each apple.

 - Place the stuffed apples in an oven proof dish, and add the apple cider to the bottom, with or without the brandy.

 - Bake at 350 for about 40 minutes until you can easily poke the end of sharp knife in the side the apple to test for softness.

-- Serve warm with a spoonful of the cider sauce on top, and whipped cream or ice cream if you'd like.
+- Serve warm with a spoonful of the cider from the baking pan drizzled on top, and whipped cream or ice cream if you'd like.